 With Easter in a few weeks, your child may already have visions of egg hunts and lots of sweets.
 Now is the perfect time to get them to try the Easter Bunny’s favorite treat: carrots.
 Your little one might not be convinced by that recommendation alone, though, so here are four creative ways to incorporate more of this incredible veggie into her diet:

-- Be sneaky: You’ve already heard of carrot cake, but what about carrot muffins?
+You’ve already heard of carrot cake, but what about carrot muffins?
 By sneaking some carrots into a chocolate-y treat, your child doesn’t have to know that vegetables are involved at all.
 Check out the awesome recipe from Kitchen Treaty!

-- Make fun shapes: Sometimes all it takes is a little presentation magic to convince your child to eat veggies.
+Sometimes all it takes is a little presentation magic to convince your child to eat veggies.
 You can use a small cookie cutter to shape your carrot slices into different shapes, like a heart.

-- Add other flavors: Show your child how easy it is to transform an ingredient by flavoring your carrots with something like ginger-orange!
+Show your child how easy it is to transform an ingredient by flavoring your carrots with something like ginger-orange!

 For more recipe ideas, follow U-GRO Learning Centres on Pinterest.